‘Below Deck’ Reunion Will Answer All Your Questions About That Epic Love Triangle

 So, where do they stand now?
 Well Malia was “disgusted” by Adam’s behavior at the end of the season, but she did admit “a lot of his anger was justified.”
 Now, they’ve apologized and moved forward.
 Additionally, Wes and Malia are “still hanging out” today.
 “Yachting can make having an actual relationship quite difficult — we are both constantly traveling and doing courses.
 But when we do see each other it’s always a good time,” she said.

-The Below Deck reunion airs tonight at PM ET on Bravo.
+The Below Deck reunion airs tonight at 9 PM ET on Bravo!